GraceRachmany/tomiDAO-specifications/README.md

 * Having a large enough community of DAO participants for the committees and votes.
 * Time of the development team to work in collaboration with the DAO committees

+### User Stories

+User stories will be based on each section of the DAO, detailed below.

+### Requirements

+Detailed in each section below.

+### UX Mocks

+To be worked on together with the R&D team.

+### Questions

+* What is the minimum functionality required for the tDNS launch?
+* How is tomi dealing with security, spam, and DDOS type attacks?
+* What are the most immediate security and attack vectors we need to manage?
+* What is the right balance of AI vs human intervention in content moderation (censorship)?

+### Out of Scope

+* DAO for marketing and R&D